 Courses are offered during accelerated sessions throughout the year.
-Sessions U and V constitute the fall term; sessions X and Y constitute the spring term; sessions A and B constitute the summer terms.
+Sessions U and V constitute the fall term; sessions X and Y constitute the spring term; sessions A and B constitute the 7-week summer terms.

 Classes meet for eight weeks, either in a traditional or blended format, or, in the case of the capstone courses, for 12 weeks.
-Summer sessions A and B meet for seven weeks.
 In addition, each course includes an out-of-class independent student project that will represent a minimum of 15 hours of student work.
 Course contact hours meet the state requirements for graduate courses.